-Brexit: "We're out!" after 47 years, but what's next?
+Brexit: 'We're out!' after 47 years, but what's next?

 Five, four, three, two, one…...
 We're out!

-The countdown was like at New Year celebration, although it happened at 11 o'clock instead of at midnight, in January instead of December and the Big Ben Dongs were recorded since the real clock was under repair.
+The countdown was like a New Year celebration - although it happened at 11 o'clock instead of at midnight, in January instead of December, and the Big Ben 'dongs' were recorded since the real clock was under repair.

 Join EUobserver today